Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

 Let $G$ be a planar graph $G$ with a given planar embedding and having a cycle outerface $O$.
 We denote by $n = |V(G)| - |V(O)|$ the number of internal vertices of $G$.

-Because the boundary of the outerface of $G$ is a connected graph (a cycle), we can assume w.l.o.g. that $G$ is connected as well.
-If not, we can for instance triangulate all the faces except the outerface.
+Since the boundary of the outerface of $G$ is a connected graph (being a cycle), we can assume w.l.o.g. that $G$ is connected.
+If this is not the case, we can, for instance, triangulate all faces except the outer face.
 By doing this we get a plane major of $G$ without altering its number of vertices nor its cycle outerface.

-Let $\cF$ be a forest of $G$, composed of $k$ trees denoted by $T_1,\dots,T_k$, and constructed as follows: \begin{itemize}[noitemsep] \item Start with a spanning tree $T$ of $G$; \item Remove one edge of any path in $T$ that connects two vertices of $O$, if any; \item Remove all remaining isolated vertices that are in $O$; and \item Root each $T_i$ at the only one vertex of $T_i \cap O$, denoted by $r_i$. \end{itemize}
+Let $\cF$ be a forest, subgraph of $G$, composed of $k$ trees denoted by $T_1,\dots,T_k$, and constructed as follows: \begin{itemize}[noitemsep] \item Start with a spanning tree $T$ of $G$; \item For any path in $T$ connecting two vertices of $O$, remove one of its edges; \item Remove all remaining isolated vertices that are in $O$; and \item Root each $T_i$ at the only one vertex of $T_i \cap O$, denoted by $r_i$. \end{itemize}

 Observe that $\cF$ spans all internal vertices of $G$, thus $|V(F)| = n + k$ and $|E(F)| = n$.
-Because we consider planar major of $G$, it is quite tempting to add edges to force $\cF$ to be a single tree.
+Since we consider a planar major of $G$, it is quite tempting to add edges to force $\cF$ to be a single tree.
 However, we cannot do that and suppose that the inner vertices induced a connected subgraph of $G$, as there could be an edge between two vertices of the outerface separating the internal vertices into two parts.